keycloak/keycloak/testsuite/integration-arquillian/README.md

 Tests for Keycloak Admin Console are located in a separate module `tests/other/console` and are **disabled** by default.
 Can be enabled by `-Pconsole-ui-tests`.

-### Adapter Tests

-Adapter tests are located in submodules of the `tests/other/adapters` module.

-They are **disabled** by default; they can be enabled by corresponding profiles.
-Multiple profiles can be enabled for a single test execution.

 #### Types of adapter tests